swissup/swissup.github.io/m2/argento/home/page-structure/product-page.md

 ![Tabs](/images/m2/argento/home/product/tabs.png)

 Next important part of product page is product tabs.
 They located under "Add to Cart" form (or "Frequently Bought Together" block when it is visisble).
 Product tabs powered by [EasyTabs](m2/extensions/easytabs/) module.
 You can rearrange, disable existing and create new tabs with this module.
 Dive deep into module features and intefaces by checking its docs.

-Magento create some tabs for your store during Argento Force installtion.

 #### Details tab